oatlog/oatlog/doc/report/main.typ

 which reasonably would be at least $8 dot 3 dot 4 dot 1 dot 2^32 =
 384 "GiB"$ of memory for the smallest e-graph that runs out of e-class IDs.

+=== Sorting

+#TODO[Sorting mostly pairs and triplets of `u32` unstably (because unique).
+Radix sort with
+  quicksort (stdlib) fallback, using voracious sort.]

 === Union-find

 Oatlog's union-find does not do path compression and it merges e-classes younger-to-older.
 This merging scheme heurstically minimizes the number of uprooted e-nodes, assuming that older e-classes are more numerous in terms of e-nodes.
-Path compression turns out to not be beneficial, due to paths being short in practice, even when implemented with an unrolled loop or similar.
+Path compression turns out to not be beneficial due to paths being short in practice, even when implemented with an unrolled loop or similar.
 Oatlog's union-finds are therefore implemented as in @fig_impl_oatlogs_uf.